August 14, 2019

 By early 2018, the Clearstep team was born.
 Advocate Aurora Health sees the possibilities with Clearstep

 Starting a healthcare company is not as simple as coming up with a great idea.

 The Clearstep team knew they wanted to create a platform that provided patients with next steps for treating symptoms, but they were unclear on the details of their business model.

 “Before winning the [Health Tech Venture] challenge, we hadn’t refined our product-market fit,” said Bilal.
 “We had a broad vision, but we were unsure who our ideal customer was.”

 The team had entered multiple challenges and pitch competitions, and made it to the finals of Y Combinator, but were still struggling to find an ideal customer — until they heard about another challenge from MATTER’s newsletter.
 Bilal had heard about MATTER as a student at Northwestern and began following and attending programs.

 “When in doubt about whether to go to MATTER or not, we almost always go,” said Bilal.
 According to him and Adeel, they have a common refrain in their team: Things happen at MATTER.

 In the fall of 2018, the team saw an announcement about the Health Tech Venture Challenge in the MATTER newsletter and decided to submit their solution.
-Early on in the process, Advocate Aurora leaders took notice of the promise Lytic brought to the table.
+Early on in the process, Advocate Aurora leaders took notice of the promise Clearstep brought to the table.

 “The team stood out to me,” said Mike Rogers, the vice president of commercial innovation at Advocate Aurora Health and a judge at last year’s challenge.
 “I really liked the dynamic they brought to the table: the positive attitude, the entrepreneurship, the focus on creating a solution that affects people’s lives — but also on the mechanics of making and building a successful company.”